Noi-Git/library-management-app/README.md

 ## lb-db

-This directory contains a MySQL dump file named mysql_dump.sql.
+This directory contains a MySQL dump file named `mysql_dump.sql`.

 **Database Setup**
 To recreate the database on your local environment, follow these steps: